WillWhittakerDHP/meathead/README.md

 # Welcome to the Meathead Project 💪
 ## Description 😒 ➡️ 💪😁
 Tired of messing with numbers?
-Ready to accept your really just a meathead?
+Ready to accept you're really just a meathead?
 Skip the thinking and come on down to your all in one site to lift heavy and get those gains.

 **Automatic Exercise Suggestions:** Get a good start at the gym and don't waste any time with bad routines.